SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp7-published-applications.md

 ---
-title: >-
-  Configure SysKit Monitor for Citrix XenApp 7.x Published Application monitoring
-author: Andrea Budisa
-description: >-
-  This article describes how to configure your server to monitor Citrix Published Applications with the SysKit Monitor.
+description: This article describes how to configure your server to monitor Citrix Published Applications with the SysKit Monitor.
-date: 17/12/18
 ---

 # Configure SysKit Monitor for Citrix XenApp 7.x Published Application monitoring